CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

    ![](media/gs-g-et-24.png)

-1. You'll be redirect to a web page, log in using your below **Azure credentials**.
+1. You'll be redirected to a web page, log in using your below **Azure credentials**.
 Once your account has been added successfully. go back to the Azure Data Studio, and click on **close**.

    - **Email/Username**: <inject key="AzureAdUserEmail"></inject>
    - **Password**: <inject key="AzureAdUserPassword"></inject>